-The Company made an operating loss of \$308,591 (2019: Loss of \$18,120) after income tax for the year ended 30 June 2020.
+The Company made an operating loss of \$1,751,820 (2020: Loss of \$308,591) after income tax for the year ended 30 June 2021.
+During the period a maiden drilling program was undertaken at the Moora Project with encouraging results and initial geochemical sampling was undertaken at the new Koojan JV Project.